 #2 Using the WCM Core Components

-At the end of 2015, Adobe started an initiative called WCM Core Components.
-The idea was to move away from the old "foundation" components that were not up-to-date with all the best practices that have been developed and to provide a solid layer upon which every project could extend.
+Adobe's initiative WCM Core Components was launched to move away from the old "foundation" components that were not up-to-date with all the best practices that have been developed and to provide a solid layer upon which every project could extend.

-By using these components and leveraging the idea behind them, we are able to setup a very flexible code-base and gain the possibility to upgrade the components one-by-one, without breaking functionality.
+By using these components and leveraging the idea behind them, we're able to setup a very flexible code-base and gain the possibility to upgrade the components one-by-one, without breaking functionality.

 #3 Editable templates

 Previously, it was the task of a developer to make templates available to content authors.
-A developer would create (code) a template, deploy it to AEM and then a content author could use that template to create a page based upon it.
+A developer would create (code) a template, deploy it to AEM, and then a content author could use that template to create a page.

 In AEM 6.2, a new feature called "Editable Templates" was introduced.
 This feature allows content authors to assemble a template themselves, using the Touch UI.
 A developer is not needed anymore to perform what we call mainly a configuration task.